-Shure SM7B is a legendary high-end dynamic microphone, often used for radio stations, voiceovers and studio recording as well.
+Shure SM7B is a legendary high-end dynamic microphone, often used on radio stations, for podcasting, voiceovers and studio recording as well.
 Many people believe that to get the best sound it is somewhat mandatory to use only the expensive condensers like Neumann and similar.
 This microphone can easily prove them wrong.
 Three times cheaper than TLM 103 and 8 times cheaper than U37, it is capable of producing just as good, and in some occasions, even better results!
 Having its own pros and cons, it resurrects the old topic of dynamics vs condensers, but in a nutshell, the sound quality of SM7B is exceptional.

 Sound & quality